Designing Ambient Interaction for Calm Domestic Experiences

 Ideation

-The goal was to create a minimalist, movement-responsive wall piece that reacts to environmental input through light and motion sensing, while maintaining a calm and emotionally engaging presence within a domestic space.
+• Goal: minimalist, movement-responsive wall piece reacting to environmental input, through light and motion sensing, while maintaining a calm and emotionally engaging presence within a domestic space.

 First Prototype Iteration